 (b) becomes aware that it is in possession,

-of further documents required to be disclosed under an order of a Registrar or the Court, the party must, as soon as practicable after that, lodge and serve a affidavit containing a list of those documents.
+of further documents required to be disclosed under an order of a registrar or the Court, the party must, as soon as practicable after that, lodge and serve a affidavit containing a list of those documents.

 [Rule 30 amended in Gazette 3 Jun 2008 p.
 2127.]